-Unlawful harassment includes same sex harassment and peer harassment among students, staff or faculty.
+Unlawful harassment includes same sex harassment and peer harassment among students, staff, other academic appointees, postdoctoral researchers or faculty.
 Unlawful harassment by a faculty member, instructor, or teaching assistant of a student over whom he or she has authority, or by a supervisor of a subordinate, is particularly serious.